w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 # ANN and DNN training

-Training a NN means tune the weights to optimize the prediction accuracy
+Training a NN means tuning the weights to optimize the prediction accuracy.

 - ... by *minimizing* a loss/cost function.